How to stand out from other jobseekers | Main Region | TS

-Interviewers have heard every excuse when it comes to candidates arriving late.
+Interviewers have heard every excuse when it comes to candidates arriving late for an in-person interview or dialling in late for a video interview.
 There should be no excuse.
-Anticipate traffic or public transport delays and leave the house earlier than you normally would.
+Anticipate traffic, public transport or technology delays and either leave the house or check your connection earlier than you normally would.
 Often, you will only get one chance to get your foot in the door.

 Another common jobseeker mistake is to fail to research the organisation prior to your interview.
-A company’s website, professional bodies, annual reports, your networks, and your recruitment expert will help you gain a better understanding of the business and how your experience and skills match.
+An organisation’s website, social media and annual report are good places to start.
+Also check with professional bodies, your networks and your recruiter to gain a better understanding of the organisation and how your experience and skills match.
 Use this to prepare for likely interview questions and prepare questions to ask at the end of the interview.

 Listen carefully, give the interviewer your full attention and answer the questions asked.
-If you are asked behavioural questions, such as “Describe an occasion when…” you need to answer with a relevant real-life example.
+If you are asked behavioural or competency interview questions, such as “Describe an occasion when…”, you need to answer with a relevant real-life example.
 Do not evade the question as it is more obvious than you think.

 A growing number of employers are now extending their vetting process to include social media, particularly when they feel a candidate might not be what they are portraying themselves to be in an interview.
-Change your privacy settings and be sensible in the content you post online.
-Failure to be aware of your digital footprint is a huge mistake in today’s market.
+In addition, if an employer sees an inappropriate photo of you on social media, it is likely one of the reasons you didn’t get the job.

 So, change your privacy settings and be sensible in the content you post online.
 Failure to be aware of your digital footprint is a huge mistake in today’s job market.